-However, a convenient and powerful mobile application is necessary for a marketplace platform, too: today, 63% of buyers use mobile phones to make an order.
+However, a convenient and powerful mobile application is necessary for a marketplace platform, too: today, 61,2% of buyers in U.S. use mobile phones to make an order.
 The app’s backend is better to develop with Golang, and frontend—with Flutter.
 This software development kit provides an opportunity to use one code for Android and iOS.
 As a result, companies have over 40% savings.

-After a release a marketplace requires updates.
-So, developers detect and fix bugs in time, help maintain services compatibility with various devices and stay easy-to-use.
-It happens regularly to keep high functionality and competitiveness.
-Usually, these expenses amount to about 15% of the initial development cost per year.
+After a release an app requires regular updates in order to keep high functionality and competitiveness.
+So, developers detect and fix bugs in time, help maintain services compatibility with various devices and keep the service easy-to-use.
+Usually, these expenses amount to ~15% of the initial development cost per year.